ioastylios/BioGames_App/README.md

 # BioGames: A Behavioral Biometrics Collection Tool for Mobile Devices

 # 1	Introduction
-One major challenge for behavioral biometrics and Continuous Authentication research is the lack of actual behavioral biometrics datasets for research purposes.
 This document contains and defines the requirements, specifications and how the Android application called "BioGames" has been developed.
 The purpose of this document is to present the use of the application, so that it can be studied and extended by others.
 BioGames is an Android application for controlling sensor values by users, including accelerometer measurements, gyroscope, touch gestures and keystroke dynamics.
 The two main objectives of this application are: